 By Kent E St John

-To me the meaning of oenology is buried deep in the dictionary, a term that will never apply to my abilities.
+To me, the meaning of enology is buried deep in the dictionary, a term that will never apply to my abilities.
 What suited me perfectly were the few days I spent in Burgundy’s city of Beaune, a place not just for wine connoisseurs.

 Yet Beaune is the center of some of the world’s best wine production and with that is an abundance of cuisine and history.